metalim/.test/README.md

 test.expect_throw = ->

   # expect functions to fail
-  expect.exception -> throw new Error
+  expect.error -> throw new Error

 test.report_without_throw = ->
   # and used to print without failing a test
-  expect.soft 'this was expected', 'but we got this'
+  expect.noThrow 'this was expected', 'but we got this'

 test.demo_throw = ->